akib001/ai-study-assistant-workshop/README.md

 1. Further context API integration for better state management
 2. Enhance error handling and input field validations
-3. Implement search filter icons
-4. Simplify version-switching and editing logic
+3. Simplify version-switching and editing logic
-5. Add text skeleton for assistant responses while edited a message and submit a new prompt
+4. Add text skeleton for assistant responses while edited a message and submit a new prompt
-6. Provide user feedback for editing actions
+5. Provide user feedback for editing actions